Lawrence College

 Specific dates are confirmed at the beginning of each term and vary by school year.

-Prep school students follow the standard exeat timetable, building the independence and boarding school rhythm that prepares them for Senior School.
+Preparatory School students also visit Murree with their parents on designated days, building the independence and boarding school rhythm that prepares them for Senior School.

 Leaving and Returning Procedures